adrofa/eyes_classifier/README.md

 At this step I decided to look at the model inference in more details.
 Takeaways:
 * there are some mistakes in data annotation;
-* some images can be hardly classified by human (me);
+* some images can be hardly classified by human (me).
-* the most of False predictions may be explained by low model accuracy.
 <details>
   <summary><b>Images (Valid Dataset)</b></summary>